 Our suitcases go through many comprehensive assessments in order for us to determine the best performers.

-Puncture test: A heavy pointed cylinder is dropped on to the suitcase surface to see whether any damage occurs.
+- Puncture test: A heavy pointed cylinder is dropped onto the suitcase surface to see whether any damage occurs.

 Ease of use tests

-Performance consists of the lift and drop test (60%), puncture test (10%), rain test (10%) and stability test (20%).
+Performance consists of the lift and drop test (60%), stability test (20%), puncture test (10%) and rain test (10%).

 Stock images: Getty, unless otherwise stated.